matt-harvey/jewel/README.rst

 (For more information on the significance of these macros, see the documentation for jewel::Log.)

+Jewel currently uses UnitTest++ (https://github.com/unittest-cpp/unittest-cpp) for its testing framework.
+There is an open issue to change to a maintained testing library.
+If you run ``cmake .`` it will look for this library and simply build without testing enabled if it doesn't find it.

 To build, test and install in one go
 ====================================

 At the project root, enter::

     make install

 If on a Unix-like system, you may need to run this as root, i.e.::